reginaflores/Advanced_Critical_Computation_2023/Week8/README.md

 	cd "name of folder"

-	cd "../" go one level up
+To go one level up:

+	cd "../"

+To see what's in the current folder:

+	ls

-	ls see what's in the current folder cd ~/Desktop go back to your desktop mkdir "name of folder" make a new folder touch "nameoffile.txt" make a new text file
+	cd ~/Desktop go back to your desktop mkdir "name of folder" make a new folder touch "nameoffile.txt" make a new text file